JustJerem/EcoSnap/README.md

   Users can add additional photos and tag other participants, earning more points and increasing their impact within the community.

-- **Interactive Map - Next Update**
-  Access a real-time map showcasing all reported polluted areas.
-A future update will allow users to see their friends’ contributions as well.

 - **Cleanup Validation**
   Upon selecting a reported location, users are prompted to upload an “after” photo of the cleaned site and tag participants who contributed.